 These messages come at us from all directions and in every medium.
 No wonder it’s so easy for your nonprofit’s message to get lost in the clutter.
 Yet, some organizations still send a direct mail appeal and wait to see how much they raise.

-So, a campaign that leverages cross-channel communications to reach your audience is your best bet.
+A campaign that leverages cross-channel communications is your best bet.

 In fact, according to Nonprofits Source, campaigns that used direct mail and at least one digital communication had a 118 percent higher response rate compared to using direct mail only.

-And your print appeal is actually a huge driver of online giving!
+And believe it or not, your print appeal is a huge driver of online giving!
 According to Mobile Cause, donors are three times more likely to give online in response to a direct mail appeal than an email.

-Maybe you should double down with a direct mail appeal emphasizing the importance of following through with their donation, instead of sending another email.
+Maybe you should double down with a direct mail appeal emphasizing the impact of their support instead of sending another email.

-They may have gotten distracted and didn’t follow through.
-Or maybe they needed one more real example of how you put every fundraising dollar to work before they committed.
+But they may have gotten distracted and didn’t follow through.
+Or maybe they need one more example of how you put every fundraising dollar to work before committing.
 Either way, a direct mail follow up can be the push they need.